-Elton Bond, age 42, has served as our senior vice president and chief accounting officer since May 2011.
+Elton Bond, age 43, has served as our senior vice president and chief accounting officer since May 2011.
 From September 2009 to May 2011, he served as senior vice president and treasurer.
-Prior to that, he served as vice president of finance and compliance since December 2008.
-Before that, Mr. Bond was the director of finance and compliance since January 2007.
+Prior to that, he served as vice president of finance and compliance.
+Before that, Mr. Bond was the director of finance and compliance.
 He started his career with MRC Global as the acquisition development manager in April 2006.
 Prior to joining MRC Global, Mr. Bond was employed with Ernst & Young LLP from 1997 to 2006, serving in a variety of roles, including senior manager of assurance and advisory business services.
 Mr. Bond received a B.B.A. from Marshall University in 1997.
-He is a member of the American Institute of Certified Public Accountants and a member of the West Virginia Society of CPAs.
+He is a C.P.A., a chartered global management accountant and is a member of the American Institute of Certified Public Accountants as well as the West Virginia Society of Certified Public Accountants.